awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-tables.md

 1. Create an external table and specify the partition key in the PARTITIONED BY clause\.

    The partition key can't be the name of a table column\.
 The data type can be any standard Amazon Redshift data type except TIMESTAMPTZ\.
-You can use the DATE type only for a partition column, not for other external table columns\.

 1. Add the partitions\.